-DOG: Comrade Animals (to audience) follow me - I sing one line then you repeat: (Howls)

-Animals are free

-Paradise can be

-Paradise is lovely

-How did we get it on?
+DOG: Comrade Animals.
+I say one line and you repeat, follow me : Animals are free Paradise can be How did we get it on?
 Only through Napoleon

-Sheep: Baa good Baaa Good.
+SHEEP : Baa good Baaa genius.

-DOG: Altogether now, and 1,2,3 sing!
+DOG : Altogether now, and 1,2,3 sing!
+We are surrounded!
+Help!
+Run away!
+Run away!